turlucode/ros-docker-gui/README.md

 # Troubleshooting
 ## Container eating up too much memory
-Is even a simple command inside docker eating up crazy a lot of memory?
+Is even a simple command inside Docker eating up crazy a lot of memory?
 This happens especially in arch-linux.
 Chances are you have a "miss-configured" `LimitNOFILE`.
 See [here](https://github.com/containerd/containerd/issues/3201#issue-431539379), [here](https://github.com/moby/moby/issues/44547#issuecomment-1334125338), [here](https://bugs.archlinux.org/task/77548) for the reported issue.
 ```sh